Hearts and Minds at the Leading Edge Can Change the Trajectory of Cardiac Care

 Dr. Sachin Diwadkar has been actively involved in a variety of research projects spanning multiple different cardiac subspecialties.
 His research projects have included investigation on the role of echocardiography in the diagnosis of left ventricular noncompaction, a specific and rare genetic disorder of the heart, and exploration on the potential role of cardiac biomarkers in the monitoring of proteasome inhibitor-induced cardiotoxicity during treatment of plasma cell cancers.
 He has presented his research at several conferences and has published multiple peer-reviewed journal articles.

 Dr. Sachin Diwadkar is board certified in five medical and cardiac subspecialties.
 He is an Assistant Professor of Medicine at the University of South Florida, College of Medicine at USF Health.
 As Collaborative Faculty within the Department of Internal Medicine he participates in teaching residents, fellows and medical students in addition to other educational and research activities.
+He is a Cardiology Consultant for major professional sports teams in the United States and Canada including the Tampa Bay Lightning and Toronto Raptors.

-Private practice care with academic rigor.
+Community care with academic rigor.